nrgtwithers/UIkit/README.md

 ## Advantages

-1. I found the frame was pretty easy to integrate into an existing code.
+1. I found the framework was pretty easy to integrate into an existing code.
 1. It is very modern and appealing to the eye as for client's experience.
 1. Provides animation capabilites.
 1. Code can be customized just by adding attributes, animation and other changes by adding to the class.